GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   {:#using-inventory-data-gov-to-manage-datasets}

-  Once you have an account as an Editor or Administrator for your agency (Organization), you can use inventory.data.gov to add or edit datasets for your Organization.
+  Once you have an account as an Editor for your agency (Organization), you can use inventory.data.gov to add or edit datasets for your Organization.
 Once you log in, you’ll see an activity page showing your recent activity on inventory.data.gov.

   ![inventorylogin](../../assets/media/66858334-0ebd7000-ef57-11e9-9f56-9c5bee4cc4d9.jpg)